Super Catch-up 401(k) Contributions: Are You Eligible to Make Them?

 Another SECURE Act 2.0 Provision Related to Catch-up Contributions

-Speaking of SECURE Act 2.0 provisions, there’s another one that’s scheduled to go into effect in 2026 that pertains to catch-up contributions.
-Beginning in 2026, all catch-up contributions must be made to a designated Roth account if your wages exceed $145,000.3
+Effective January 1, 2026, all catch-up and super catch-up contributions must be made to a designated Roth account if your wages exceed $150,000.

 Should You Be Taking Advantage of Catch-up or Super Catch-up 401(k) Contributions?

 The begs the question, when is it time to stop saving for retirement?
-Just like with answering the Roth vs. traditional question, it depends on your unique situation.
-So, let’s talk about it!
+Let’s talk about it!
 Start a conversation with our team to not only learn more about whether catch-up and super catch-up contributions could make sense for you, but more importantly to build a comprehensive financial plan that’s tailored to your goals.

 Resources Mentioned in This Article